 Before your visit

 Full information on our exhibitions, collection and the special measures we have introduced in response to COVID-19 (coronavirus) can be found on kunstmuseum.nl, fotomuseumdenhaag.nl and gem-online.nl.
 You will also find a link to our ticketing environment.
-When you book a ticket, you will be asked to indicate the date and time when you would like to visit, and which route you would like to follow round Kunstmuseum Den Haag.
+When you book a ticket, you will be asked to indicate the date and time when you would like to visit.
 We will then ask who will be coming with you, and if you wish to borrow a wheelchair, rollator or stroller.

 The ticketing environment also includes information on the general coronavirus measures and the measures applying specifically to our museums.
 We will enquire whether you have certain symptoms associated with COVID-19.
 We are obliged to ask all visitors these questions.
 If you indicate that you or any member of your household have these symptoms, you will not be able to buy a ticket and we may not allow you to enter the museum.
 We expect all visitors to answer these questions honestly.
 We also ask you to agree to our amended term and conditions.